 If you would like a Benefits Investigation (BI) for your patient, select the appropriate option below.

+Colon only: The option for a BI is dependant on the customers test type selection:

+Remove the option for a BI if the test type selection is “MMR Assay for Recurrence Risk Assessment”.

+Specimen Retrieval

-.If the Specimen Retrieval Yes is selected, the Pathology Department dropdown menu becomes visible, otherwise it is hidden:
+If the Specimen Retrieval Yes is selected, the Pathology Department dropdown menu becomes visible, otherwise it is hidden: